Best Thomann Bb Trumpets 2026

 • • Gold brass lead pipe offers a warmer, more responsive tone.

-• • Stainless steel valves contribute to reliable performance and longevity.
+• • Stainless steel valves contribute to reliable action and longevity.

 CONS

-• • ML bore, while suitable for beginners, might feel restrictive for more advanced players seeking a brighter tone.
+• • ML bore might feel slightly restrictive for advanced players seeking maximum projection.

 Sound: